JuliaGaussianProcesses/ParameterHandling.jl/README.md

 # Use Optim.jl to minimise the objective function w.r.t. the params.
 # The important thing here is to note that we're passing in the flat vector of parameters to
-# Optim, which is something that Optim knows how to work with, and using `unpack` to convert
+# Optim, which is something that Optim knows how to work with, and using `unflatten` to convert
 # from this representation to the structured one that our objective function knows about
-# using `unpack` -- we've used ParameterHandling to build a bridge between Optim and an
+# using `unflatten` -- we've used ParameterHandling to build a bridge between Optim and an
 # entirely unrelated package.
 training_results = Optim.optimize(
-    objective ∘ unpack,
+    objective ∘ unflatten,
-    θ -> only(Zygote.gradient(objective ∘ unpack, θ)),
+    θ -> only(Zygote.gradient(objective ∘ unflatten, θ)),
     flat_initial_params,
     BFGS(
         alphaguess = Optim.LineSearches.InitialStatic(scaled=true),